-When white-box models are applied to selfish guests, the guests have an incentive to manipulate the host into granting them more memory than their fair share.
+When the host allocates memory solely according to guest-provided input, rational and selfish guests have an incentive to manipulate the host into granting them more memory than their fair share.
 For example, if the host gives memory to those guests that will benefit more from it, each guest will say it benefits from memory more than any other guest.
 If the host gives memory to those guests that perform poorly with their current allocation, each guest will say it performs poorly.

-The host can allocate memory on the basis of passive black-box or grey-box measurements [29, 34, 36, 55, 60, 61].
-For example, Jones, Arpaci-Dusseau, and Arpaci-Dusseau [29] monitored I/O and inferred major page faults, and Zhao and Wang [61] monitored use of physical pages to balance the guests' need for physical memory.
+Alternatively, the host can allocate memory according to passive black-box measurements taken outside of the guests [18, 25, 37, 39, 40]: for example, by monitoring I/O and inferring major page faults [18], or by monitoring use of physical pages to balance the guests' need for physical memory [39].
 However, in such cases the guests have an incentive to bias the measurement results, e.g., by inducing unnecessary page faults or accessing unnecessary memory.
-Furthermore, black-box methods compare the guests only by technical qualities such as throughput and latency, which are valued differently by different guests under different circumstances.
+Furthermore, such passive measurements can only compare the guests by externally visible metrics such as throughput and latency, which are valued differently by different guests under different circumstances.

-In this work we address the cloud provider's fundamental memory allocation problem: How should it divide the physical memory on each cloud host among selfish black-box guests?
+We address the cloud provider's fundamental memory allocation problem: How should it divide the physical memory on each cloud host among selfish black-box guests?
 A reasonable meta-approach would be to give more memory to guests who would benefit more from it.
 But how can the host compare the benefits of additional memory for each guest?

-We make the following three contributions.
-Our first contribution is the Memory Progressive Second Price (MPSP) auction, a game-theoretic market-driven mechanism which induces auction participants to bid (and thus express their willingness to pay) for memory according to their true economic valuations (how they perceive the benefit they get from the memory, stated in monetary terms).
+Our first contribution towards solving this problem is the Memory Progressive Second Price (MPSP) auction, a game-theoretic market-driven mechanism which induces auction participants to bid (and thus express their willingness to pay) for memory according to their true economic valuations (how they perceive the benefit they get from the memory, stated in monetary terms).

+Our second contribution is Ginseng itself, a marketdriven cloud system for allocating memory efficiently to selfish black-box virtual machines.
+It is the first full implementation of a single-resource Resource-as-a-Service (RaaS) cloud [2].
+Ginseng is the first cloud platform to optimize overall client satisfaction for black box guests.
 In Ginseng, the host periodically auctions memory using the MPSP auction.
 Guests bid for the memory they need as they need it; the host then uses these bids to compare the benefit that different guests obtain from physical memory, and to allocate it to those guests which benefit from it the most.
 The host is not manipulated by guests and does not require unreliable black-box measurements.

-Our second contribution is Ginseng itself, a marketdriven cloud system for allocating memory efficiently to selfish black-box virtual machines.
-It is the first full implementation of a single-resource Resource-as-a-Service (RaaS) cloud [3].
-Ginseng is the first cloud platform to optimize overall client satisfaction for black box guests.
 We also build a strategic agent for the MPSP auction.

 Ginseng supports static-memory applications-legacy applications that require some fixed quantity of memory and do not perform better with more memory, but is tailored for elastic-memory applications-applications that can improve their performance when given more memory on-the-fly over a large range of memory quantities and can return memory to the system when needed.
-Many applications in use today are static-memory applications, but elastic-memory applications are starting to become more common.
-It is easy to convert Java- or database-dependent static-memory applications to being dynamic using environments such as Salomie et al.'s database [44] or a Java runtime with balloons [19, 27, 44] or CRAMM [58].
-Other examples of dynamic-memory applications include dynamic heap adjustment for garbage-collected environments [21, 26, 59], applications making use of the Linux mempressure control group [40, 63] and CloudSigma's Burst Pricing [1].
-Our third and final contribution is two elastic-memory benchmark applications: an elastic-memory version of Memcached, a widely-used key-value storage cloud application, and MemoryConsumer, an elastic memory benchmark we developed.
+Elastic-memory applications are becoming more common thanks to platforms that facilitate their development, such as Salomie et al.'s database [29], Java runtime with balloons [12, 17, 29], CRAMM [38], or dynamic heap adjustment for garbage-collected environments [14, 16].
+In addition, applications designed for the Linux mempressure control group are elastic by design.
+Our third contribution is two elastic-memory benchmark applications: an elastic-memory version of Memcached, a widely-used key-value cloud application, and MemoryConsumer, an elastic memory benchmark we developed.